 Any JSOM student can use the Business Communication Center, but our focus is the Undergraduate Program.
 Although tutors are not content experts, they are skilled writers with training in tutoring, so they are able to help graduate students with communication issues that do not require advanced subject knowledge.
 Foreign language learners often work with our tutors on general issues such as grammar, word choice, sentence structure, punctuation, and effective PowerPoint slides and presentation techniques.

 The Business Communication Center is typically staffed by graduate students in Arts and Humanities.
-Tutors usually have at least two years of experience helping students improve their writing, and most have worked in bilingual contexts.
+Tutors must demonstrate writing proficiency and pass an exam to assess their tutoring skills prior to employment.
 You can be confident that your students will receive qualified help.

 Tutors do not edit papers because the primary goal of the Business Communication Center is to help students improve their writing.
 Ideally, a conversation about a draft begins with larger issues of structure, clarity, and effective argument, with the tutor and student taking time to work through revisions.
 Then the conversation moves on to finer points, with the tutor highlighting patterns of error or offering revision guidelines, still coaching the student in improving the writing.
 Frequently, creating a polished paper requires a second appointment after the student has worked more on the paper.
 Final papers may have errors for several reasons: